Best all-inclusive holidays in 2022

 How does an all-inclusive holiday sound to you?
 To some people it will sound perfect: pay a single one-off fee then indulge as and when you choose, with limitless food and drink and plenty of activities to stave off the boredom.

-There is an obvious appeal to all-inclusive holidays, particularly if you’re a parent.
+There is an obvious appeal to all-inclusive holidays in 2022 in the light of the pandemic.
 Knowing how much you’ll end up paying, and not worrying about continual requests for drinks, ice creams and snacks, is a real weight off your mind.
 And if that results in a little over-indulgence, well it’s a holiday, isn’t it.
-A week or two then it’s back to the dreary routine at home.
+Also see our guide to the best all-inclusive family resorts.

 Tourists are cut off from the local community

 However, there are some strong arguments against all-inclusive resorts.
 Critics say that tourists are effectively penned in a gilded cage, which cuts them off both financially and culturally from local people and businesses.
 With food and drink on tap, they don’t tend to eat at local restaurants or bars, and don’t interact with locals.

 There may still be economic benefits for the destination.
 Local people tend to be employed in the resorts.
 But the jobs are less appealing: working in a kitchen or cleaning rooms, rather than running your own business and enjoying the profits.